learningequality/kolibri-docs/docs/install/initial_setup.rst

 	  The default language configured for content in your browser preferences might override the language you choose in this step.
 To ensure that Kolibri displays in the desired language, make sure to configure it as default in the browsers of all the devices that will be used to view Kolibri content.

-#. **Select the Advanced setup** option, recommended for schools, educational programs, organizations, or other group learning settings that will share the use of Kolibri.
+#. **Select the Advanced setup** option, recommended for schools, educational programs, organizations, or other group learning settings that will share Kolibri.

 	  .. figure:: /img/advanced-setup.png
 		   :alt: